-Jackie's early interests in reading, writing, and exploring melded into an energy and environment reporting job at CQ Roll Call in 2016, where she covered Congress and federal agencies before moving to Morning Consult and eventually developing a beat in existing and advanced nuclear energy.
-Through her reporting, she learned about the past, present, and possible futures of nuclear energy—its successes, its failures, and its opportunities.
-As an advisor for policy and content in Third Way's Climate and Energy Program, Jackie began advocating publicly for clean energy solutions like nuclear energy, writing thinkpieces and papers about clean energy and managing the program's public opinion research into how people think about and experience energy and climate change.
+Jackie's early interests in reading, writing, and exploring coalesced into an energy and environment reporting position at CQ Roll Call from 2016, where she covered Congress and federal agencies before moving to Morning Consult and developing beat coverage of existing and advanced nuclear energy.
+Over three and a half years of reporting, she learned about the past, present, and possible futures of nuclear energy—its successes, its failures, and its opportunities.
+In 2020, Jackie traded her reporter's hat for an advocate's fedora and joined Third Way's Climate and Energy Program as an advisor for policy and content, managing the program's public opinion research and writing thinkpieces on the need for clean energy solutions like nuclear energy.

-Jackie holds a bachelor’s degree in International Studies and a minor in linguistics from American University.
-She's a fan of social music, from Coleman Hawkins to Pat Metheny, and enjoys British comedy panel shows such as Taskmaster and Would I Lie to You?
+Jackie holds a bachelor’s degree in International Studies and a minor in Linguistics from American University in Washington, D.C.
+She's a fan of classic film noir; social music, from Coleman Hawkins to Pat Metheny; and British comedy shows such as Taskmaster and Would I Lie to You?

 A policy report exploring where small modular reactor (SMR) technology could support environmental justice communities that relied on coal